By: Rick Landers

 Why anyone would take the chance that a guitar they shipped would arrive scraped, dinged or with the neck broken, is beyond me.
-And for those of you who figure the guitar’s insured.
-Well, good luck trying to get that process to work in your favor.
+And for those of you who figure the guitar’s insured and that’s enough.
+Well, good luck trying to get that recoupment process to work in your favor.
 Both the seller and the buyer end up unhappy – the seller gets bad feedback on eBay and the buyer gets the joy of receiving an instrument that’s been damaged or worse – destroyed.

 If you’re going to sell something, then you have a responsibility to do your best to get it in the hands of the buyer in good shape.
 And if you’re a buyer, you deserve to receive your prize package in the condition stated in the sale.

 I have had guitars packaged professionally and I have packed them up myself and none of the shipments arrived beat up.